yangshun/front-end-interview-handbook/README.md

 ---

 <div align="center">
-  <strong>💰 Interested in Front End Developer jobs?
+  <strong>💰 Interested in Front End Dev jobs?
 Sign up with <a href="https://triplebyte.com/a/PJaJNpO/feihg">Triplebyte</a> to efficiently interview with top tech companies! 💰</strong>
 </div>

 ---